YouriLangh/insecure-chat/README.md

 Step 3:
 Created a CA (using mkcert) on the local device to ensure HTTPS connection for safe transfer or login/register data to the server.
 (Perhaps still vulnerable from the local device)
+Run mkcert -CAROOT
+to make this work on localhost

 Step 4: